-Another one of those former ATT Long Lines sites which has been re-purposed.
+Another one of those former ATT Long Lines sites has been re-purposed.
 This site was known as Rock City and as the name suggests, it is a fairly remote location.
 These locations were chosen by ATT to facilitate microwave relay between cities.
 Some of the more remote rural locations are so far off the beaten path that they do not make good wireless carrier sites today.
 Such is the case here, there simply are not enough people around to turn this into a profitable cell site.

 This site is useful in other ways, the local township purchased it and has put it to use for E911 dispatch and other uses such as WKZE translator W290BZ.

 The tower is less than 200 feet tall, therefore it is no longer painted or lit.
 These old Western Electric towers were really built.
-Under that peeling paint, the galvanizing is still in near perfect condition.
+Under that peeling paint, the galvanizing is still in near-perfect condition.
 The tower dates from 1968.

 This room held the switch gear and TD-3 microwave radios.